 Health has been front and centre of our minds for the past year, as we've been in and out of lockdown to protect us from coronavirus.
-But despite this, new research from charity Target Ovarian Cancer has revealed that lives are at risk as a result of not getting potential cancer symptoms checked out.
+But despite this, new research from charity Target Ovarian Cancer has revealed women are risking their lives by failing to take urgent cancer symptoms seriously.

-Bloating is something many of us experience, and we tend to treat it as an inconvenient side effect of eating.
+Bloating is something many of us experience, and we tend to treat it as an inconvenient side effect of eating too much.
 But it can actually be a key symptom of the disease.
-Of course, the majority of bloating cases won't turn out to be a symptom of cancer - but on the small chance it were, any delay in diagnosis is concerning.
+Of course, the majority of bloating cases won't turn out to be a symptom of cancer - but on the off chance it were, any delay in diagnosis is concerning.

 Around 7,400 women are diagnosed with ovarian cancer every year, and even before coronavirus, two thirds of women (66%) were found to have been diagnosed late, which increases the chance of the cancer having spread, and can make it harder to treat.
 When you consider this, it makes it even more imperative to seek medical advice about newly occurring symptoms - even if they are fairly common, like bloating.

-Broader statistics show that fewer people have been seeking medical advice over potential cancer symptoms in general throughout the pandemic.
+Broader statistics show that less people have been seeking medical advice over potential cancer symptoms in general throughout the pandemic.
 In a paper written by oncologist Professor Karol Sikora last year, he estimated that in any usual April, we would see approximately 30,000 people diagnosed with cancer.
-But due to NHS resources being stretched more thinly than ever before with the virus taking over - and with COVID-19 health concerns taking priority - the expert wrote: 'I will be surprised if we make it to 5,000 diagnoses in April 2020.'
+But due to NHS resources being stretched more thinly than ever before with the virus taking over - and with COVID-19 health concerns taking priority - the expert wrote: "I will be surprised if we make it to 5000 diagnoses in April 2020."

-Talking to Hearst UK, 33-year-old Fiona recalled persistent bloating as one of the symptoms she experienced ahead of her ovarian cancer diagnosis.
+Talking to Cosmopolitan UK, 33-year-old Fiona recalled persistent bloating as one of the symptoms she experienced ahead of her ovarian cancer diagnosis.
 But initially, she dismissed it as anything of concern.
-'When I first got the IBS symptoms, I wasn’t too concerned.
-I went to the doctor, cut down on gluten, cut out wheat, came off dairy and tried lots of different options to try to tackle it,' she said.
+"When I first got the IBS symptoms, I wasn’t too concerned.
+I went to the doctor, cut down on gluten, cut out wheat, came off dairy and tried lots of different options to try to tackle it," she said.

 It was only months later, when nothing she tried made any difference and her symptoms worsened, that Fiona sought advice from a doctor and received a diagnosis of ovarian cancer.